7 Expert Tips To Make Solar Lights Brighter

 Related article: How To Install Solar Lights?

-2. Clean The Solar Panel
+2. Clean The Solar lights Brighter With A Slight Adjustment

 To maintain your home clean and functional, everything in it needs a little love and care.
 This also applies to the solar panels on your yard lighting.

-When you wash the surface, make sure you use a soft sponge and a simple detergent.
+When you wash the surface, make sure you use a soft cloth sponge and a simple detergent.
 DO NOT use a strong cleaning chemical that can damage the surface.

-Whether the plastic covering the solar cell appears white or cloudy rather than clear, frequent cleaning will reveal if the cloudiness is merely dirt and pollution accumulation that can be wiped away, or if the plastic continues to look the same after cleaning.
+Whether the plastic covering the solar panel cell appears white or cloudy rather than clear, frequent cleaning will reveal if the cloudiness is merely dirt and pollution accumulation that can be wiped away, or if the plastic continues to look the same after cleaning.

-Related article: How To Clean Solar Lights
+Related article: How To make Solar Lights brighter than the other solar lights

-3. Clean The Light Casing
+3. Clean The Solar Lights Brighter Casing

 Another important step in the cleaning process is to clean your light casing.

-While cleaning light fixtures may not be at the top of your to-do list, it’s one of those simple tasks that can really brighten up your garden.
+While cleaning more light fixtures may not be at the top of your to-do list, it’s one of those simple tasks that can really brighten up your garden.

 All you have to do now is clean the cover with a sponge and a light detergent.

-4. Check The Batteries
+4. Check The Batteries In Solar Lights

 Another essential component of solar garden lighting is batteries.

-While these batteries are usually built to last, this does not guarantee that they will last a lifetime.
+While these rechargeable batteries are usually built to last, this does not guarantee that they will last a lifetime.

 Now you have the choice of reinstalling the battery or replacing it with a new one (we prefer the latter, especially if your batteries haven’t been replaced in a while).